maciejmalecki/weather/README.md

 ![PCB](img/weather_pcb.png)

 ### Note on power consumption
+With ESP8266 removed, the circuit draws roughly 60uA of current.
+The DHT11 itself draws 50uA in idle mode.
+The remaining 10uA is consumed by voltage regular and voltage divider.

+The ESP-07/12 modules consume roughly 70mA in operational mode and only 10-20uA in deep sleep mode.
+To reduce time in operational mode (thus increase battery life time), following actions can be taken:
+* disable DHCP and use fixed IP,
+* extend sleep time (time is hardcoded in rules).

+Additional recommendation: leave config mode as soon as possible by restarting the unit.
+There is a protection which turns of config mode automatically after 10 minutes.
+There is a protection that turns the unit into deep sleep permanently if voltage on Li-ion battery drops below 3.4V (to preserve battery from excessive discharging and ESP module from running on too low voltage).
+Both protections are implemented in rules.

 ### Running the device
 Properly assembled and configured device runs as soon as it is powered up (just plug the power source into the motherboard).
 By default, it runs in a production mode, where it: